 Developing a Quality Framework for Scottish General Practice RCGP Scotland and Healthcare Improvement Scotland (HIS) have collaborated over the past 6 months (January - June 2014) to facilitate a working group to create a Quality Framework to drive quality improvement in Scottish General Practice and to support both RCGP Scotland and Healthcare Improvement Scotland objectives.

-It is a strategic working document that describes existing quality improvement activities within general practice, determines where any gaps might be and makes a number of recommendations for future priorities.
+The strategic working document describes existing quality improvement activities within general practice, determines where any gaps might be and makes a number of recommendations for future priorities.